 Sustain your product + stay true to your path

-10. Keep your customers your business plan.
+10. Keep making your customers your business plan.

 Stay true to your purpose, your customers, and to the ingredients that got you started.

-In 2012, when I chose to make and sell only deodorant, the decision marked my first big strategic business move—one that solidified my commitment to being the natural deodorant maker in Portland.

-In 2017, five years later, to say everything had changed would be an understatement.
-Schmidt’s had grown beyond my wildest imagination.
-I had gone from being a one-woman show, to the CEO of a 150-employee company with no slowdown in sight.
-I was increasingly pulled towards executive duties while also in the midst of developing a soon-to-be released charcoal magnesium version and thinking about other ways to continue expanding.
+When I’m asked about what made Schmidt’s so successful, I often say that my customers were my business plan.
+It started when I listened to those at the farmers market, and it continued through each step of growth.
+Staying hyper-tuned in to my customers always guided and served me.

 As our customer base grew, requests for other products grew louder.
 Customers wanted to smell like Schmidt’s from head to toe.
-Personally, I did, too!
+(Personally, I did, too!)
 Adding soaps in the same scents as our original deodorant line seemed an obvious and fun next step.

-Toothpaste was another product customers asked about constantly, and it was a category we knew was ready for something new.
+Toothpaste was another product customers constantly asked about, and it was a category we knew was ready for something new.
 We started to think about how Schmidt’s could expand into the rest of the bathroom routine, establishing us as a full personal care brand.
 With the strong fan base we’d established, the opportunities felt limitless.

-When I’m asked about what made Schmidt’s so successful, I often say that my customers were my business plan.
-It started when I listened to those at the farmers market, and it continued through each step of growth.
-Staying hyper-tuned in to my customers always guided and served me.
+Back in 2012, when I chose to make and sell only deodorant, the decision marked my first big strategic business move—one that solidified my commitment to being the natural deodorant maker in Portland.

+In 2017, five years later, to say everything had changed would be an understatement.
+Schmidt’s had grown beyond my wildest imagination.
+I had gone from being a one-woman show to the CEO of a 150-employee company with no slowdown in sight.
+I was increasingly pulled towards executive duties while also in the midst of developing a soon-to-be released charcoal magnesium product version and thinking about other ways to continue expanding.

 At the outset of 2017, we began doing business as Schmidt’s Naturals and announced an expanded vision for the company.
 We launched an updated website and refreshed our brand identity, removing the red “natural deodorant” from the Schmidt’s logo, brightened and tightened up our color palette, updated our fonts to more modern typefaces, and incorporated new illustrations of the botanicals in our designs.
 A big year lay ahead—much bigger than I even knew at the time.

 Keep your audience engaged